MilaI3/App-Service_Live-Training/Create an SSL Certificate.md

 openssl req -new -key ia.key -out ia.csr
 ```

-Make sure that the &quot;Common Name&quot; is the domain name you want for the cert.
+* Make sure that the &quot;Common Name&quot; is the domain name you want for the cert.

-Make sure that the &quot;Common Name&quot; matches the domain in `alt\_names` in your ext file
+* Make sure that the &quot;Common Name&quot; matches the domain in `alt\_names` in your ext file.

 ## Step 6: Process the cert request and sign it with the root CA.